A second chance: Former Charlotte gang members changing their lives and others

 CHARLOTTE, N.C.
-(FOX 46) – Three family members, who were former gang members, share their story of redemption and a second chance with Fox 46.
+(FOX 46 CHARLOTTE) – Three family members, who were former gang members, share their story of redemption and a second chance with FOX 46.
 Behind bars, they changed not just their lives, but the lives of many others.

 “The neighborhood I grew up in off Beatties Ford Road, all we had was winos and liquor houses and drugs,” said Eric Whitener.